raissaangnged/Angnged_PDS/README.md

 Assignment 8 is about exploring plotting techniques and customizations, specifically using Matplotlib and Seaborn.
 This assignment uses data on students and their study time.
 Specifically, these exercises include:

 1. Exercise 1: Create a **lineplot** showing how Study Time varies by Student Name.
 Determine which student has the highest study time.
-2. Plot a **histogram** (*histplot*) of Grade.
+2. Exercise 2: Plot a **histogram** (*histplot*) of Grade.
 Determine which grade range has the highest frequency of students.
-3. Create an **ECDF plot** (*ecdfplot*) for Grade.
+3. Exercise 3: Create an **ECDF plot** (*ecdfplot*) for Grade.
 Calculate the percentage of students who scored less than 85.
-4. Create a **stripplot** showing Grade distribution for each Course.
+4. Exercise 4: Create a **stripplot** showing Grade distribution for each Course.
 Determine which course has the most spread in grades.
-5. Create a **swarmplot** to show the relationship between Gender and Study Time.
+5. Exercise 5: Create a **swarmplot** to show the relationship between Gender and Study Time.
 Determine which gender has a higher average study time.
-6. Plot a **pointplot** to show the average Grade for each Course.
+6. Exercise 6: Plot a **pointplot** to show the average Grade for each Course.
 Determine which course has the highest average grade.